maximecb/uvm/README.md

 The `api` directory contains JSON files that represent a declarative list of system calls, constants and the permission system that UVM exposes to programs running on it.
 This is helpful for documentation purposes, or if you want to build a compiler that targets UVM.
-The directory also contains code that automatically generates [markdown documentation](doc/syscalls.md), Rust constants and [C function definitions](ncc/include/uvm/syscalls.h) for system calls.
+The directory also contains code that automatically generates [markdown documentation](doc/syscalls.md), Rust constants and [C definitions](ncc/include/uvm/syscalls.h) for system calls.